Martin Vantruba

-Martin Vantruba (born 7 February 1998) is a Slovak footballer who plays for Spartak Trnava of the Fortuna Liga as a goalkeeper.
+Martin Vantruba (born 7 February 1998) is a Slovak footballer who plays for Spartak Trnava as a goalkeeper.

 Club career

 Vantruba was promoted to Spartak Trnava first team in summer 2016.
 He made his league debut for Trnava on 28 July 2017 against Podbrezová.

 Slavia

 In January 2018, he signed a four-and-a-half-year contract with Slavia Prague, but was loaned back to Spartak Trnava for the rest of the season.

 In January 2019, he joined Železiarne Podbrezová on loan until the end of the season.

 Return to Spartak Trnava

 In June 2022, Vantruba re-signed with Spartak Trnava after four seasons.
 Post arrival, he expressed disappointment about the fact that he spent most of his tenure with Slavia Prague on loans, but he highly valued the experienced and looked forward to cooperating with Dominik Takáč and progressing with Spartak through Conference League qualifiers.
+In 2024, he signed an extension to his contract until 2026.